Energy policy of India

+The per-capita primary energy consumption in 2025 was 30 GJ/capita.The per-capita primary energy consumption in 2050 and 2070 would be 54 and 56 GJ/capita respectively in a net zero scenario by 2070.
 In 2020-21, the per-capita energy consumption is 0.6557 Mtoe excluding traditional biomass use and the energy intensity of the Indian economy is 0.2233 Mega Joules per INR (53.4 kcal/INR).
 India attained 63% overall energy self-sufficiency in 2017.
 Due to rapid economic expansion, India has one of the world's fastest growing energy markets and is expected to be the second-largest contributor to the increase in global energy demand by 2035, accounting for 18% of the rise in global energy consumption.
 Given India's growing energy demands and limited domestic oil and gas reserves, the country has ambitious plans to expand its renewable and most worked out nuclear power programme.
 India has the world's fourth largest wind power market and also plans to add about 100,000 MW of solar power capacity by 2022.
 India also envisages to increase the contribution of nuclear power to overall electricity generation capacity from 4.2% to 9% within 25 years.
 The country has five nuclear reactors under construction (third highest in the world) and plans to construct 18 additional nuclear reactors (second highest in the world) by 2025.
 During the year 2018, the total investment in energy sector by India was 4.1% (US$75 billion) of US$1.85 trillion global investment.

 The energy policy of India is characterized by trade-offs between four major drivers: A rapidly growing economy, with a need for dependable and reliable supply of electricity, gas, and petroleum products; Increasing household incomes, with a need for an affordable and adequate supply of electricity, and clean cooking fuels; limited domestic reserves of fossil fuels, and the need to import a vast fraction of the natural gas, and crude oil, and recently the need to import coal as well; and indoor, urban and regional environmental impacts, necessitating the need for the adoption of cleaner fuels and cleaner technologies.
 In recent years, these challenges have led to a major set of continuing reforms, restructuring, and a focus on energy conservation.

 A report by The Energy and Resources Institute (TERI) outlines a roadmap for India's energy transition in the transport sector, emphasizing electric mobility, alternative fuels, and policy-driven decarbonization efforts.